 Want lush green landscaping all summer long?
 Avoid these common lawn care mistakes.

 Don’t skip aerating

 Most lawns, whether seeded or sodded, are planted over a fairly skimpy layer of topsoil.
 Over time, lawn mowers, pets, and pick-up football games compact the soil, making it difficult for air, water, and vital nutrients to penetrate to the grassroots.
-Your challenge: to restore healthy soil conditions that nurture your lawn.
-To loosen and aerate the soil, rent a power core aerator.
+To loosen the soil and restore healthy soil conditions that nurture your lawn, nothing beats aerating.
+For a large lawn, try a power core aerator.
 They’re available at rental centres, plus some hardware stores and garden centres.

 Don’t use a dull mower blade